Sick of trading time for money?

 Looking for ways to turn a service or a skill you already have into a digital product?

 This is exactly what Matt Bochnak of HowtoMotorcycleRepair.com has done.
-He’s turned a “blue collar” service business–repairing motorcycles–into a lucrative business with multiple streams of time-leveraged income.
+He’s turned a “blue collar” business idea–repairing motorcycles–into a lucrative business with multiple streams of time-leveraged income.

 This is a “Where are they now?” episode.
 I first caught up with Matt early in 2016 when he was a guest on episode 160 of the Side Hustle Show.